simon-verheyen/Portfolio/README.md

 # Portfolio: Simon Verheyen

 This repository is made as a showcase of a selection of the projects I have completed over the year.
+My resume can be found in this repository as well.

 ### gapminder-project: